Som-Energia/somenergia-generationkwh/docs/domaincriteria.md

                 Un dels inversors d’on podem treure drets té dos contractes mes prioritaris
                 ja facturats fins els dies 2015-02-03, i 2015-02-15.
-                Això implica que un contracte menys prioritari només pot fer servirs drets generats el 2015-02-02 o abans.
+                Això implica que un contracte menys prioritari només pot fer servir drets generats el 2015-02-02 o abans.
         - before a years before of the invoicing period start
             - **Exemple:**
                 Una factura del periode de 3 de Juny de 2017 a 2 de Juliol, no pot utilitzar drets generats abans del 3 de Juny de 2016, aquests ja han caducat.
-    - The contract list will be initialized with:
+    - The contract list will be initialized with: [Marc-David-Pere]
+        - With priority 0
             - the biggest contract having the investor as payer
-        - if none is found, the biggest contract having the investor as owner
+            - if investor is not a payer of any contract, then the biggest contract having the investor as owner
+        - With priority 1
+            - Any other contract where the investor as owner or payer
-        - left unassigned if no contracts have the investor as payer or owner
+        - If the investor is not payer or owner of any contract, no assigment
     - A mail will be sent
         - At start of generation or whenever a new investment is created
         - Telling the assignment if any by default and why